-A good trick to visualise in space your position before starting a radial interception is to centre the CDI by turning the CRS knob.
-Once the CDI is centred you know for sure on which radial you currently are...
-Bear in mind that the CDI will be centred on two reciprocal radials (310° and 130° for instance) and as you are usually moving at high speed in your F-16 the CDI may not remain centred for long.
+A good trick to visualize in space your position before starting a radial interception is to center the CDI by turning the CRS knob.
+Once the CDI is centered you know for sure on which radial you currently are...
+Bear in mind that the CDI will be centered on two reciprocal radials (310° and 130° for instance) and as you are usually moving at high speed in your F-16 the CDI may not remain centered for long.

-The 2 pictures above have been taken around Kunsan.
-By centring the CDI we see where we are:

-We are on R-074° (reciprocal is R-254°) Kunsan tacan.
+The 2 pictures above have been taken around Gunsan.
+By centering the CDI we see where we are: We are on R-074° (reciprocal is R-254°) Gunsan tacan.

-Therefore we know our position is somewhere on a line originating at the station and extending on the 074° direction.
+Therefore, we know our position is somewhere on a line originating at the station and extending on the 074° direction.
 The DME indication gives you the distance to the station fixing the point on that imaginary line where you are at exactly 14.4 NM.